JaakkoTulkki/redux-binders/README.md

 ```

 ### scopedCombineReducers
-Bind's Redux's `combineReducers` to a scope. `scopedCombineReducers`
+Binds Redux's `combineReducers` to a scope. `scopedCombineReducers`
 is a wrapper around `combineReducers`: you can easily scope an object's
 reducing functions (the object's values) into a scope.